drdeana/Resequencing-3.0/README.md

 ##Manual
-There are three ways to run Resequencing: Using SMRTLink, on the command-line, and on the command-line using pbsmrtpipe so that you can run the whole Resequencing analysis with one command given to pbsmrtpipe.
+There are three ways to run Resequencing: Using SMRTLink, on the command line, and on the command line using pbsmrtpipe so that you can run the whole Resequencing analysis with one command given to pbsmrtpipe.

 ##Running with SMRTLink